agnivibes/copula-feature-selection/README.md

 ```

 ## 🔬 Research Paper
-Aich, A, Murshed, M, Mayeaux, A, Hewage, S. Can Copulas Be Used in Feature Selection?
+Aich, A., Murshed, M., Mayeaux, A., Hewage, S. (2025).
+Can Copulas Be Used in Feature Selection?
 A Machine Learning Study on Diabetes Risk Prediction [Manuscript under review]

 ## 📊 Citation